nearapogee/simplec/README.md

 - Search (coming soon)

-- Documents and Document Sets
+- Documents and Document Sets (local or S3/Google/etc)

 - Use application models or assets in CMS pages